porjo/youtubeuploader/README.md

   "categoryId": "10"
 }
 ```
 All fields are optional.
 Command line flags will be used by default.
+Use `\n` in the description to insert newlines.

 ## Credit